Blow-up lemmas for sparse graphs: Hypergraphs

 \section{Hypergraphs}

 It seems likely that the techniques developed in this paper will be very helpful for proving a blow-up lemma for uniform hypergraphs which works relative to sparse random or pseudorandom (appropriately defined) hypergraphs.
-Ideally, one might hope for a version of the hypergraph blow-up lemma of Keevash~\cite{HypBlow} which allows for `image restrictions' of vertex tuples of size up to $k-1$ in $k$-uniform hypergraphs (as opposed to only of vertices), since this is necessary (even in the dense case) for some applications.
+In the dense case, Keevash~\cite{HypBlow} proved a hypergraph blow-up lemma.
+However, it has a serious limitation, in that it only allows for image restriction of single vertices.
+In many applications one needs image restrictions of vertex tuples of size up to $k-1$ in $k$-uniform hypergraphs.